-Drug development for compounds targeting the central nervous system (CNS) is inherently complicated due to difficult access to the brain.
-Finding measurable concentrations in the blood does not guarantee that the compound penetrates into the brain.
-There is, therefore, a need for a technique that is non-invasive, has good spatial resolution, is safe, relatively easy to implement, and can be repeated over time in the same subject.
-Functional magnetic resonance imaging (fMRI) of the brain meets these requirements.
+The development of compounds targeting the central nervous system (CNS) is inherently complicated due to the difficulty of accessing the brain.
+Finding measurable drug concentrations in the blood does not guarantee that the compound penetrates into the brain.
+There is, therefore, a need for a technique that is non-invasive, has good spatial resolution, is safe and relatively easy to implement, and can be repeated over time in the same subject. fMRI of the brain fulfils these requirements.

 The Pharmaco-MRI Research Unit